 You can also string holiday lights around a room for a soothing light effect.

 6. Bubble Tube

-A bubble tube combines soothing light plus engaging visuals that can be extremely calming and soothing to the senses.
+A bubble tube makes a great addition to a sensory room for a child with autism, as it combines soothing light plus engaging visuals that can be extremely calming and soothing to the senses.
 They also come in a lot of varieties — from a classic lava lamp, which may be a more affordable option, to a bubbler with fish or even a jellyfish tank.

 7. Fidget Toys